zxphyrx/highway/app/views/overview/faq.md

 # FAQ

-Welcome to the Highway FAQ!
+Welcome to the FAQ!
 This page attempts to point you to the right place when you have a question.
 It'll be constantly updated throughout the event as more questions get asked!

 As always, if *anything* is unclear, ask in #highway for help!